Straubinger/dkpol-barometer/README.md

 Data used by this app can be found in this repository: https://github.com/erikgahner/polls

-he following command will download and run the application:
+The following command will download and run the application:

 ``` R
 shiny::runGitHub("dkpol-barometer", "Straubinger")